kogo59/The_Central_Caucasus_and_Bashan/chapters/11_Chapter.md

 ::: justified

 :::: fs-xs
-A Captive Bear - Moore Harangues the Porters — Camp in the Forest — A Plague of Flies — Lazy Porters — A Nook in the Mountains — Cattle Lifting — Across the Chain in a Snowstorm — A Stormy Debate — A Log Hut — Baksan Valley — Uruspieh — The Guest House — Villany Rewarded — Minghi-Tau — An Idle Day — An Enlightened Prince — Passes to the Kuratchai — Tartar Mountaineers — A Night with the Shepherds — A Steep Climb — Camp on the Rocks — Great Cold — On the Snowfield — In a Crevasse — Frigid Despair — A Crisis — Perseverance Rewarded — The Summit — Panorama — The Return —Enthusiastic Reeeption — The Lower Baksan — A Long Ride — A Tcherkess Village — Grassy Downs —  Zonitzki — Pätigorsk.
+A Captive Bear — Moore Harangues the Porters — Camp in the Forest — A Plague of Flies — Lazy Porters — A Nook in the Mountains — Cattle Lifting — Across the Chain in a Snowstorm — A Stormy Debate — A Log Hut — Baksan Valley — Uruspieh — The Guest House — Villany Rewarded — Minghi-Tau — An Idle Day — An Enlightened Prince — Passes to the Kuratchai — Tartar Mountaineers — A Night with the Shepherds — A Steep Climb — Camp on the Rocks — Great Cold — On the Snowfield — In a Crevasse — Frigid Despair — A Crisis — Perseverance Rewarded — The Summit — Panorama — The Return — Enthusiastic Reception — The Lower Baksan — A Long Ride — A Tcherkess Village — Grassy Downs —  Zonitzki — Pätigorsk.
 <br /><br />
 ::::